poptip/twice/README.md

 Returns true if this stream is following the twitter ID.

 ### UserStream#followCount()
-Returns the amount of twitter IDs being followed by this stream.
+The amount of twitter IDs being followed by this stream.

 ### Event: 'friends'
 * `Array.<String>` - An array of Twitter IDs.